Tongue Cancer

 The diagnosis of tongue cancer can be made by biopsy.
 The chance of successful treatment and survival rate may vary depending on the stage and spread of cancer.
 The main treatments for tongue cancer are surgery, radiation therapy, and chemotherapy.
 If necessary, brachytherapy, targeted therapy, and immunotherapy can also be included.

 Tongue cancers are malignant tumors of the front two-thirds part of the tongue in the mouth, also known as the oral tongue.
+The oral tongue differs from the back one-third part of the tongue (base of tongue) where the tongue connects to the throat and whose cancer is throat cancer, not mouth cancer.
 Tongue cancers mostly occur on the sides of the tongue, close to the floor of the mouth.
 The probability of developing cancer from the tip and middle parts of the tongue is relatively less.
 Tongue cancers show signs and symptoms earlier because they are in an easily visible place.

 Persistent lump or ulcer on the tongue